Navigation

 routes/navigation.php(or a module'sroutes/navigation.php) - Group items by purpose —

-main,secondary,user,settings,landing - Access them in Vue via
+main,secondary,user,settings,landing - Access them via

 usePage().props.navigation